Dennis-Maigua/DS-Load-Balancer/README.md

    $ sudo apt-get update
    ```

-4. You have installed git.
-Use the following commands to install:
+4. You have installed git using the following commands:

    ```
    $ sudo apt install git